-BPCL's financial risk profile is marked by comfortable capital structure marked by an overall gearing of 1.35x as on March 31, 2023 (PY: 1.30x).
-However, the debt coverage indicators moderated marked by Total debt to GCA of 7.81 years during FY23 as compared to 3.62 years in FY22, owing to higher debt availed during the year coupled with lower operating profitability due to weak marketing margins, resulting in increase in working capital borrowings.
-Going forward, the capital structure is expected to improve and remain below 1x owing to expected improvement in profitability and lower reliance on debt for funding of its capex.
+BPCL's financial risk profile is marked by a comfortable capital structure, marked by an overall gearing of 1.35x as on March 31, 2023 (PY: 1.30x).
+However, the debt coverage indicators moderated, marked by total debt (TD) to gross cash accruals (GCA) of 7.81 years during FY23 as compared to 3.62 years in FY22, owing to higher debt availed during the year coupled with lower operating profitability due to weak marketing margins, resulting in an increase in working capital borrowings.
+Going forward, CARE Ratings expects the capital structure to improve and remain below 1x owing to the expected improvement in profitability and lower reliance on debt for funding its capex.